 Action Progress Outcome Future Action Evidence

-Strategic Diamains and Approval of the SPGM drafted by a Annual edits and IP2-02
+Strategic Approval of the SPGM drafted by a Annual edits and IP2-02

-Planning and Governance Educational Master Plan subgroup of ISPC. enhancements made to the ID2 02
+Planning and Educational subgroup of ISPC. enhancements

+Governance Master Plan Feedback sought made to the IP2-03

-Manual (SPGM) goals and Feedback sought and implemented SPGM, in the IP2-03
+Manual (SPGM) goals and and implemented SPGM, in the

 developed Objectives and from all constituent form of

-developed Key groups. amendments,
+Key groups. amendments,

-Performance groups. through the
+Performance through the

 Indicators and Evaluation of the

 alignment to Planning &

 committees and Decision-Making

 councils Process

 SPGM approved Distributed and Approval by ISPC, IEGC engages the IP2-04

 through college shared widely Academic Senate, college and

 governance with college and Committee of the district in revising IP2-05

 process, district, district Whole, and RCCD and re-approving

 and Board of constituency Board of Trustees the SPGM for the IP2-06

 Trustees groups, next five-year

 committees, and cycle beginning

 councils in the 2025-2026

 year

 SPGM Reorganization Constituent groups Annual IP2-07

 implemented of all provided assessment of

-- governance constituency governance
+1 governance constituency governance

 entities into the appointments in the structures: Survey

 full newly adopted of Effectiveness,

 implementation SPGM structure Institutional

 of the SPGM Effectiveness and

 structure Planning Survey,

 beginning Fall and Key

 2021 Performance

 Indicators

-Progress Report 102.00
+Progress Report

 SPGM review The Institutional The IEGC Every odd year in IP2-08

-Effectiveness & constituent co- the spring, the ID2 00
+Effectiveness & constituent co- the spring, the

 Governance chairs initiated the annual review of IP2-09

 Council began Evaluation of the SPGM and